ShlomiRex/WiFi-EvilTwin/README.md

 You need another adapter or ethernet cable.
 This adapter doesn't need to have monitor mode.

 Manually change the enable-nat.sh, replace "eth0" with the adapter you have.

+### Not redirecting users to my website / dnsmasq configuration not working
+The script should killall dnsmasq before the start of dnsmasq.
+You can type killall dnsmasq before running the console.

 ## Links